 In the graph below you can see monthly figures for the total energy (gas and electricity combined) consumed by Parliament Buildings from April 2007 in kw/h.
 You can also view the individual figures for gas and electricity consumption, a comparison of gas against electricity and yearly consumption since 2007 by selecting the appropriate tabbed option.

 How does this energy consumption affect the carbon emissions produced in Parliament Buildings?
-You can view the impact on emissions in the graphs provided below.
-You will find weekly figures since April 2011 and yearly figures from 2007 - 2012 by selecting the appropriate tabbed option.
-You can also view the emissions produced by staff travel (i.e. flights) since 2009.
+You can view the impact on emissions in the bar chart provided below.
+You will find our yearly carbon footprint figures since the 2007-2008 financial year.
 The Assembly Commission takes our environmental impact and concerns very seriously and is committed to becoming an examplar organisation in respect of sustainable development (view our Environmental Policy Statement).

 The graph below shows the monthly energy costs in Parliament Buildings from April 2007.
 You can zoom in to a specific time period by clicking and dragging across the selected time period on the graph.
 You can also view the yearly energy costs by selecting the appropriate tabbed option.

 The Assembly Commission is committed to sustainable development and the monitoring of our environmental impact (view our Environmental Policy Statement).
 On average, Parliament Buildings produces around 10,000 Kgs of waste per month.
 A detailed breakdown from April 2011 can be found in the graph below.